jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 <!---->

 * <mark style="color:orange;">**Data source**</mark>\
-  The address of a contract that adheres to [`IJBFundingCycleDataSource`](../api/interfaces/ijbfundingcycledatasource.md), which can be used to extend or override what happens when your treasury is receiving funds, and what happens when someone tries to redeem from your treasury.
+  The address of a contract that adheres to [`IJBFundingCycleDataSource`](../api/interfaces/ijbfundingcycledatasource.md), which can be used to extend or override what happens when the treasury receives funds, and what happens when someone tries to redeem from the treasury.

 </details>